mortezah/mfem_sandbox_/README.md

 This repository can be used to write code that links to both SCOREC/core and MFEM libraries and is meant to be used for the finite element course assignments/projects.

-### What is this repository for? ###

-* environment setup script
-* cmake config script
-* example codes using both SCOREC/core and MFEM libraries
-* blank .cpp and .hpp files corresponding to the assignment

 ### Build Instructions ###

 Note: the following build instructions are only tested on SCOREC workstations, and they can be modified for other systems (e.g., your personal computer).